LeGiT300/NCM/README.md

+Sure, here's the updated README with more details on how to achieve the face detection project:

 # Face Detection Project

 This project is a simple face detection and recognition application built using Python, OpenCV, and the Face Recognition library.